@thingts/path - v2.0.4

 Returns this

-A new path with the extension replaced.
+A new instance with the filename extension replaced.

 new AbsolutePath('/a/b/c.txt').replaceExtension('json') // '/a/b/c.json' (AbsolutePath)